cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Links.md

 * The default color contrast ratio of links is not sufficient for WCAG.
 Modify the link text color to have at least a 4.5:1 contrast ratio, e.g., using `AccentColor` or using `.tint(Color(red: 0.0, green: 0.0, blue: 1.0))` to make the links dark blue with sufficient contrast.
 * By default links in SwiftUI include a Button trait which must be removed using `.accessibilityRemoveTraits(.isButton)` or else VoiceOver will speak \"Button, Link\".

+Bugs:

+- `AttributedString` inline links and Markdown inline links are not keyboard focusable or operable when using Full Keyboard Access.
+This is a bug in Apple's native link controls and bug reports should be filed with Apple.
+The only way to ensure links are operable with full keyboard access would be to avoid using inline links until Apple fixes the bug.

 ## Applicable WCAG Success Criteria
 - [1.4.1: Use of Color](https://www.w3.org/WAI/WCAG22/Understanding/use-of-color)
 - [2.4.4: Link Purpose (In Context)](https://www.w3.org/WAI/WCAG22/Understanding/link-purpose-in-context)